-Edited by Susan Ehringer with assistance from the Rules, Open Water, Long Distance, Recognition and Awards, Records and Tabulation, and Legislation Committees
+Edited by Susan Ehringer assistance from the Rules, Legislation, Open Water, Long Distance, Recognition and Awards, Championship, Records and Tabulation Committees and the National Office.

 This is an official publication of United States Masters Swimming Inc., the national governing body for Masters swimming in the United States.
-Additional copies of this book may be purchased at a cost of \$10 from the USMS National Office at the above address.
+Additional copies of this book may be purchased at a cost of \$10 from the USMS National Office at the above address

-Copyright 2012 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (Copyright 2012).
+Copyright 2014 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (Copyright 2014).